 What does all this mean for counting steps?

-Just about any step counter you purchase now will count your steps according to how your body moves.
-Some step counters are sensitive enough to distinguish you walking on asphalt from walking on sand while others will require you to input the type of surface or activity.
+Just about any step counter, you purchase now will count your steps according to how your body moves.
+Some step counters are sensitive enough to distinguish you walking on asphalt from walking on the sand while others will require you to input the type of surface or activity.